AzizjonTuraev/Master_thesis_LLM/README.md

 pip install -i https://test.pypi.org/simple/ generic-be-great==0.0.8
 ```

-The documentation of the generic Realtabformer: https://test.pypi.org/project/generic-realtabformer/
+The documentation of the generic Realtabformer: https://test.pypi.org/project/generic-realtabformer/ <br>
-The documentation of the generic GReaT: https://test.pypi.org/project/generic-be-great/
+The documentation of the generic GReaT: https://test.pypi.org/project/generic-be-great/ <br>
 To avoid conflicts during the installation of Realtabformer, the following dependencies should be installed beforehand:

 ```